AlgoTradingHub/theplatform-book/source/queries.md

 ```

 ::: note
-Note a space between “dot” monad and “q” variable: `cq:. q`
+Note a space between "dot" monad and "q" variable: `cq:. q`
 :::

-As you can see, the verb “fetch” is a dyad expecting either null to fetch all query results in one go, or an amount of records if positive number.
+As you can see, the verb "fetch" is a dyad expecting either null to fetch all query results in one go, or an amount of records if positive number.

 ### Fields/renaming